jingh185/Get_clean_data_project/README.md

 # Getting and Cleaning Data
-Purpose is to collect, work with, and clean a data set.
+To collect, work with, and clean a data set from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Original dataset from
-http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Files in this Repo